PDAL/PDAL/doc/stages/filters.reprojection.md

 in_srs

 : Spatial reference system of the input data.
-Express as an EPSG string (eg "EPSG:4326" for WGS84 geographic), Proj.4 string or a well-known text string. \[Required if not part of the input data set\]
+Express as an EPSG string (eg "EPSG:4326" for WGS84 geographic), PROJ string or a well-known text string. \[Required if not part of the input data set\]

 out_srs

 : Spatial reference system of the output data.
-Express as an EPSG string (eg "EPSG:4326" for WGS84 geographic), Proj.4 string or a well-known text string. \[Required\]
+Express as an EPSG string (eg "EPSG:4326" for WGS84 geographic), PROJ string or a well-known text string. \[Required\]

 in_axis_ordering